Skip to content

 How do I get from Faaʼa Airport to Papeete? +

-Three ways.
-The Tere Tahiti No. 12 public bus costs about 200 XPF (~€1.70) and takes around 40 minutes — cash only, stops on the peripheral road outside the terminal.
-A taxi runs about 2,150 XPF (~€18) by day, more at night (20:00–06:00), and takes about 10 minutes.
-Pre-booked or resort transfers are common for onward island connections.
-There’s no train and no Uber.
+The public bus (Tere Tahiti No. 12) costs 200 XPF (~€1.70 / ~$2) and takes roughly 40 minutes — cash only, stops on the peripheral road outside the terminal.
+A taxi costs roughly 2,150 XPF (~€18 / ~$21) by day or 2,860 XPF at night (20:00–06:00), taking about 10 minutes.
+Surcharges apply for heavy bags, groups, and waiting.
+Pre-booked resort transfers are common for onward island connections.
+There is no rail, no metro, and no Uber or rideshare service on Tahiti.

 How do I get from Tahiti to Bora Bora or Moorea? +